Adam Jones (American football): College career

 Jones was an Athletic Coaching Education major and a member of the Athletic Director's Academic Honor Roll.
 As a freshman in 2002, Jones appeared in 11 games for West Virginia as a reserve cornerback and safety.
 He totaled one interception and one forced fumble with 36 tackles.
 During 2003, he appeared in all 13 games, starting nine at cornerback, and taking over full-time kick return and punt return duties.
 Jones' second season resulted in a second-team All-Big East Conference selection with his career-high 89 tackles and four interceptions, one being for a touchdown.
 He also had six tackles for losses, one forced fumble and two fumble recoveries.
-He also had a career-high 12 passes defended that season.
+He also had a career-high 12 passes deflected that season.
 In a game against Boston College, Jones scored two touchdowns in a 35–28 win over the Eagles, one an 87-yard kick return and the other, a 47-yard interception return.
 Jones also had a career-high 12 tackles against Miami.
 Jones totaled 98 punt return yards on 16 punt returns and 867 kick return yards, including an 87-yard touchdown return.

 As a junior in 2004, he was the secondary captain and led the team in tackles and interceptions.
 Jones also played briefly on offense, as well as returning punts and kick-offs for the second season.
 He was named first-team all-Big East as a defensive back and honorable mention All-American by several sources.
 He led the team with 76 tackles, adding two sacks, three interceptions, and seven passes defended.
 Jones was named to collegefootballnews.com's All-American first-team and was named honorable mention All-American at kick returner.
 Jones was also named Big East Special Teams Player of the Year.
-His 76-yard punt return against East Carolina was his season-long return and only punt return for a touchdown in Jones's career.
+His 76-yard punt return against East Carolina was his season-long return and only punt return for a touchdown in Jones' career.
 Jones ended his college career in the 2005 Gator Bowl, when he fumbled a kick return early in the game; the Mountaineers lost to Florida State.

 Jones is ranked second on West Virginia's career kickoff return yardage list with 1,475 yards.
 He is ranked 11th on the school's career punt return yardage list with 404 yards, while his 10.92 yards per punt return is the sixth most in school history.
 Jones is one of the highest West Virginia players drafted.
 Jones and fellow-Mountaineer great Major Harris both wore the #9 while playing in college.